Deco&Design

 Vintage furniture

-Vintage furniture is also old furniture, but it doesn't have the value of what is considered "antique".
-It is closer in time to us, being made in the industrial period.
-This removes that element of uniqueness, of a handmade model.
+Vintage furniture is also old furniture, but it does not have the value of what is considered "antique".
+It is closer to us in time, being made in the industrial period.
+The element of uniqueness, of a handmade model, disappears.

-It is furniture that we find in antique shops and that belongs to more similar styles, for example Danish or Scandinavian style.
-There are also older styles or models that have been produced in very large numbers, which has caused the value to decrease.
+This is furniture that you can find in antique shops and which belongs to more similar styles, for example Danish or Scandinavian style.
+There are also older styles or models that have been produced in very large numbers, which has led to a drop in value.
 This is the case Thonet chairs or armchairs.
-Most of the vintage furniture is made in the 1940s and 1960s.
+Most vintage furniture is made in the 1940s-1960s.

-Such pieces of furniture are not very expensive and you may find real bargains.
-They are pieces with which you can recreate past times, furnish a house with an authentic old look.
+Such pieces of furniture are not very expensive and it is possible to find real bargains.
+They're pieces that can recreate a bygone era, or furnish a home with an authentic old look.

-Vintage pieces can also be chosen to create a special place in the home.
-And you don't need to furnish a whole room for that.
+Vintage pieces can also be chosen to create a special place in your home.
+And you don't need to furnish an entire room to do this.
 A table, a chest of drawers, a sofa, a picture frame, an old mirror or a coffee table will add a touch of personality to the room.

 old furniture